 - 3 cloves

-- ½ tsp salt (rock salt is best)
+- 1/2 tsp salt preferably rock salt

 - 7-10 cup water

-- 1 small handful chopped fresh leaves
+- 1 small handful chopped fresh cilantro leaves

-- Step 6: Turn the heat low, cover the pot and continue to cook until the rice and lentils soften.
+- Turn the heat low, cover the pot and continue to cook until the rice and lentils soften.
 This is expected to take at least 30-40 minutes.
 Alternatively, you can cook it in a traditional pressure cooker for 20 minutes.

 Mung Beans Khichdi Recipe